damonmaria/auto-sync-deps/README.md

 # auto-sync-deps

-Automatically keep your yarn dependencies in sync with upstream changes.
+Automatically keep your yarn dependencies in sync with git changes.

 ## Install

+1. Due to limitations in [husky](https://github.com/typicode/husky/blob/next/DOCS.md)
+   only do this with `package.json` in your git root (but auto-sync-deps will update other package trees as well)
-1. `yarn add --dev auto-sync-deps`
+2. `yarn add --dev auto-sync-deps`
-2. Edit `package.json` and add the following to the top level:
+3. Edit `package.json` and add the following to the top level:

 ```json
   "husky": {